hgrecco/pint/docs/tutorial.rst

 .. note:: Since version 0.7, Pint **does not** uses eval_ under the hood.
-   This change removes the `serious security problem`_ that the system is exposed when parsing information from untrusted sources.
+   This change removes the `serious security problems`_ that the system is exposed when parsing information from untrusted sources.

+.. _sec-string-formatting:

 String formatting
 -----------------